-This site, as shown on the indicative map, has a developable area of approximately 1 hectare and will be required to be delivered developed in accordance with the following parameters:
+This site, as shown on the indicative map, will be required to be developed in accordance with the following parameters:

 - a.
 The provision of approximately 35 dwellings including an element of self- or custom-build homes; - b.
 The site will be accessed from the A329 with the provision of an access of adoptable width; - c.
 The scheme will be informed by a Flood Risk Assessment (FRA) as the site is within a groundwater emergence zone and is adjacent to an area of surface water flood risk.
 The FRA will advise on necessary mitigation measures; - d.
-An integrated water supply and drainage strategy will be provided in advance of development to ensure the provision of adequate and appropriate infrastructure for water supply and waste water, both on and off site.
-Development will be occupied in line with this strategy; - e.
-The scheme will be supported by an appropriate Ecological Impact Assessment (EcIA) extended phase 1 habitat survey together with further detailed surveys arising from that as necessary.
-Appropriate avoidance and mitigation measures will need to be implemented, to ensure any designated sites and/or protected habitats and/or species are not adversely affected; - f.
-The scheme will be informed by an archaeological desk based assessment as a minimum and field evaluation if required to assess the historic environment potential of the site: - g.
+The scheme will be supported by an appropriate Ecological Impact Assessment (EcIA).
+Appropriate avoidance and mitigation measures will need to be implemented, to ensure any designated sites and/or protected habitats and/or species are not adversely affected; - e.
 The site will be developed in accordance with the Landscape Capacity Assessment (2015) and will include: - i.
-The densities and the mass and scale of development will to reflect the adjacent settlement character; - ii.
+The densities and the mass and scale of development to reflect the adjacent settlement character; - ii.
 The height of the development and landscape treatment to be designed to avoid increasing the visual prominence of development on the edge of Purley; - iii.
-The open northern part will be retained as undeveloped open space. - iv.
-The tree cover on the site and around the boundaries will to be retained.; - The retention of open space and provision of Green Infrastructure will be provided across the northern and western parts of the site to conserve and enhance the setting of the AONB and the landscape character of the settlement edge; - h.
-The scheme will comprise a development design and layout in line with Policy SP7 that will be further informed by a full detailed Landscape and Visual Impact Assessment (LVIA); and - i.
-The development design will respond positively to the challenge of climate change and be designed for climate resilience, including maximising the efficient use of sustainable technologies, resources, materials and solar gain, in accordance with Policy SP5.
+The tree cover on the site and around the boundaries to be retained.; - f.
+The scheme will comprise a development design and layout in line with policy SP7 that will be further informed by a full detailed Landscape and Visual Impact Assessment (LVIA); and - g.
+The development design will respond positively to the challenge of climate change and be designed for climate resilience, including maximising the efficient use of sustainable technologies, resources, materials and solar gain, in accordance with policy SP5.